-2017 is the 13th year of the Norman Borlaug Science Achievement Award program.
-Each year we select a new book to award to the junior recipient in honor of his/ her scientific achievement.
+2018 was the 14th year of the Norman Borlaug Science Achievement Award program.
+Each year we select a new book to award to the junior recipient in honor of their scientific achievement.
 The following is a list of past books that have been presented since 2005.

 Ten Plants that Changed Minnesota

 This book shares unique information about ten plants that played an instrumental role in the advancement of the social, economic and environmental efforts in Minnesota.
 Written by University of Minnesota Professor Dr. Mary Hockenberry Meyer, this book does an excellent job portraying how science and agriculture work together to contribute to a sustainable food system.

 This book tells the story of Norman Borlaug, a CFANS graduate and recipient of the Nobel Peace Prize who is credited with saving over a billion people from starvation.
 Borlaug's vision and scientific rigor rescued several nations from famine and provided a blueprint for countering today's resurgence in global hunger.
 The book was selected in honor of the 100th anniversary of Dr. Borlaug's birth, celebrated in March, 2014.

 Finding the Forest is a series of vignettes that offer a different vision of the forest that challenges many of today's assumptions about trees, preservation and forestry practices.
 The book received the National Arbor Day Foundation's Media Award in 2002 for bringing the importance of trees and conservation into public focus.
 Bundy is a writer and forestry consultant who earned his Master's degree in Forestry from CFANS in 1991.